SEPECAT Jaguar: Initial procurement (1978–1986)

-India had been approached as a possible customer for the Jaguar as early as 1968, but had declined, partly on the grounds that it was not yet clear if the French and British would themselves accept the aircraft into service.
-India already had its indigenous HF-24 Marut fighter-bomber, and tried to upgrade it with new engines, until the new project collapsed.
-A decade later IAF became the largest single export customer, with a $1 billion order for the aircraft in 1978, the Jaguar being chosen ahead of the Dassault Mirage F1 and the Saab Viggen after a long and difficult evaluation process.
-The order involved 40 Jaguars built in Europe at Warton, and 120 licence-built aircraft from Hindustan Aeronautics Limited (HAL) under the local name Shamsher ("Sword of Justice").
+India had been approached as a possible customer for the Jaguar as early as 1968, but had declined, partly on the grounds that it was not yet clear at that time if the French and British would themselves accept the aircraft into service.
+During an evaluation flight by test pilots Jeffrey Quill and Jimmy Dell, the IAF was not very highly impressed by the prototypes sent to India, though they liked the low-cost offer.
+The IAF already had its indigenous HF-24 Marut fighter-bomber, and tried to upgrade it, until the project collapsed.
+In 1978, the Indian Air Force (IAF) became the largest export customer, with a $1 billion order for the Jaguar aircraft, which was chosen ahead of the Dassault Mirage F1 and the Saab Viggen after a long evaluation process, though the Viggen was considered the front-runner for the deal.
+The order included 40 aircraft to be built at Warton, and the 120 aircraft to be licence-built at Hindustan Aeronautics Limited (HAL).
+British Prime Minister James Callaghan was influential in the deal and gave an unequivocal commitment that Britain would speed-up deliveries of the aircraft.
+It was named as Shamsher ("Sword of Justice").